AlloyCI/alloy-runner/docs/executors/docker.md

 2. For the second alias, the slash (`/`) is replaced with a single dash (`-`)

 Using a private service image will strip any port given and apply the rules as described above.
-A service `registry.gitlab-wp.com:4999/tutum/wordpress` will result in hostname `registry.gitlab-wp.com__tutum__wordpress` and `registry.gitlab-wp.com-tutum-wordpress`.
+A service `registry.alloy-wp.com:4999/tutum/wordpress` will result in hostname `registry.alloy-wp.com__tutum__wordpress` and `registry.alloy-wp.com-tutum-wordpress`.

 ## Configuring services

 Many services accept environment variables which allow you to easily change database names or set account names depending on the environment.

-GitLab Runner 0.5.0 and up passes all YAML-defined variables to the created service containers.
+AlloyCI Runner 1.0 and up passes all JSON-defined variables to the created service containers.

 For all possible configuration variables check the documentation of each image